IABTechLab/uid2docs/docs/guides/integration-javascript.md

 The format of the object stored under in local storage could change without notice.
 Therefore it is not recommended to read and update the object in local storage directly.
 :::

-## Retrieving the UID2 Advertising Token and Example Integration Codes
+## Example Integration Codes and When to Pass DII to the UID2 SDK

-Once a UID2 Token is generated or refreshed, the advertising token (TODO add link to glossary!) you would send to bidstream will be available by waiting for the ```IdentityUpdated``` event from the SDK, for example, see how the value for ```advertising_token_to_use``` is set below:
+When this is the first page load with no identity (TODO link to glossary!), you will need to call one of the aforementioned ```setIdentity``` methods with a DII to start the token generation call.
+Once an identity (TODO link to glossary!) is generated, the advertising token (TODO link to glossary!) you would send to bidstream will be available by waiting for the ```IdentityUpdated``` event from the SDK, for example, see how the value for ```advertising_token_to_use``` is set in the code snippet below.

+In some cases, the user's DII is not available on page load, and getting the DII has some associated cost.
+For example, an API call might be required to fetch the DII, or the user has to be prompted to provide the DII information.

+You can potentially avoid that cost by checking for an existing token that you can use or refresh - simply calling [__uid2.isloginrequired](../sdks/client-side-identity#isloginrequired-boolean) which returns a boolean and if it returns true, this means UID2 SDK is unable to create a new advertising token with the existing resource and a DII is required to generate a brand new UID2 token.

+The following code snippets demonstrate how you might integrate with UID2 SDK for JavaScript for the two scenarios above - starts with no token as well as reusing/refresh any existing UID2 token if found.

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>